2023 United Kingdom local elections: Liberal Democrats

+Independents

+Independents and residents associations were reported to have benefitted from voter disillusion.
+The Canvey Island Independent Party gained increased seats on Castle Point Borough Council, despite the Council remaining under no overall control.
+The Boston District Independents won a majority on Boston Borough Council.
+The Ashfield Independents increased their majority by two seats on the Ashfield District Council, taking a seat each off of the Conservatives and Labour, for a total seat count of 32.

+Green Party

+The Green Party gained over 240 councillors across England, and won majority control of Mid Suffolk District Council, the party's first ever council majority.
+Despite losing minority-control of Brighton and Hove City Council to Labour, the Greens became the largest party on seven other councils: East Hertfordshire District Council, Lewes District Council, Warwick, Babergh, East Suffolk, Forest of Dean and Folkestone & Hythe.
+2023 saw the party's best ever results in a local election.

+Other parties

+Reform UK jointly nominated some of the winning Reform Derby candidates who won 6 seats on Derby City Council. but failed to make a breakthrough with its own candidates on any other councils, averaging 6% of the vote in the wards where it stood.

+The UK Independence Party lost all six seats it was defending.
+The Daily Telegraph reported that UKIP voters had flocked to Labour and independents.

+The Liberal Party won four seats bringing their total to five.
+The Yorkshire Party won three seats in the East Riding of Yorkshire.
+The Social Democratic Party won a second seat on Leeds City Council.

 Metropolitan boroughs

 There are thirty-six metropolitan boroughs, which are single-tier local authorities.
 Thirty-three of them elect a third of their councillors every year for three years, with no election in each fourth year.
 These councils hold their elections on the same timetable, which includes elections in 2023.
 Due to boundary changes, seven councils which generally elect their councillors in thirds, will elect all of their councillors in 2023.
 They will then return to the thirds schedule.

 In 2021, the government appointed commissioners to oversee Liverpool City Council following an investigation into the mayor of Liverpool Joe Anderson.
 In 2022, the government announced it would take greater control of the council.
 Liverpool was required to move to all-out elections from 2023 under new boundaries following a report by the government commissioner Max Caller.

 Wirral Council has also decided to move to all-out elections from 2023, on the existing ward boundaries.